 COVID-19, like the flu or common cold, is an acute illness, meaning people feel fine until symptoms start showing up.

 Allergies, on the other hand, “are usually chronic, presenting with symptoms off and on for weeks, months, or even years,” Dr. David M. Cutler, family medicine physician at Providence Saint John’s Health Center in Santa Monica, California, told Healthline.

 “Allergies should not cause a fever or body aches,” Arthur said.
 “Generally, [there is] no cough unless you have a lot of nasal drainage.”

-Allergies also may cause wheezing, she added, especially in people with asthma.
+Allergies may also cause wheezing, she said, especially in people with asthma.

 “Allergy symptoms tend to vary with the environment: worsening with exposure to dust, pollen, or animal dander, whereas cold symptoms tend to persist regardless of time of day, weather, locality, or other environmental factors,” Cutler said.

 Also, as with COVID-19, “colds are more likely to have generalized symptoms like fever, headache, and body aches, whereas allergies usually affect only the respiratory tract,” Cutler said.

 “Allergy symptoms tend to improve with antihistamine and other allergy-specific medication,” he said.
 “Colds are more likely to respond to decongestants, acetaminophen, fluids, and rest.”